Lamonts: Expansion and troubles

 After steady expansion through the 1970s and 1980s, Lamonts finally came into its own when Pay 'n Save Corp. was taken over by New York investors led by brothers Eddie and Julius Trump.
 With $250 million in junk bonds, they split Lamonts and other Pay 'n Save stores from the company and brought them under the ownership of Northern Pacific Corp.
 With the hiring of Leonard Snyder, formerly of Allied Stores Corp., as chairman in 1987, a huge growth plan was proposed for the following years.
 Searching for more capital to expand, Lamonts was sold to Dallas, Texas based Aris Corp., owned by the Thompson family of 7-Eleven fame in 1989.
-Not long after this, the company profits took a downturn though record sales were reported.
+Company profits took a downturn not long after this, though record sales were reported.
 Profits continued to slide in 1991 and 1992.
-In November 1992, after a financial restructuring in which the company traded most of its common stock to Lenders for a reduced debt, Lamonts proposed an ambitious plan to open three to four 25,000-to 30000 sqft stores a year in existing malls in Eastern Washington, Idaho, Montana, Utah, Colorado, Nebraska, Kansas, North Dakota and South Dakota.
-Unfortunately, this plan coincided with the recession of the early 1990s which would put the company in massive debt eventually leading to its demise.
+In November 1992, after a financial restructuring in which the company traded most of its common stock to lenders for a reduced debt, Lamonts proposed an ambitious plan to open three to four 25,000-to 30000 sqft stores a year in existing malls in Eastern Washington, Idaho, Montana, Utah, Colorado, Nebraska, Kansas, North Dakota and South Dakota.
+Unfortunately, this plan coincided with the recession of the early 1990s which would put the company in massive debt, eventually leading to its demise.

 Downfall

-In the 1990s other more successful chains in areas with Lamonts stores, such as Mervyn's and JCPenney, caused Lamonts to restructure in 1992, to file for Chapter 11 bankruptcy in 1995 and once more in 2000.
+In the 1990s other more successful chains in areas with Lamonts stores, such as Mervyn's and JCPenney, caused Lamonts to restructure in 1992, to file for Chapter 11 bankruptcy in 1995, and once more in 2000.
 An ill-timed expansion in the early 1990s put the company so far in debt that it never quite recovered.
-The first bankruptcy caused the chain to slim down from 57 to 43 stores and moved their headquarters from Bellevue to Kirkland to save costs.
+The first bankruptcy caused the chain to slim down from 57 to 43 stores and to move their headquarters from Bellevue to Kirkland to save costs.
 Company officials blamed a bad inventory mix and poor sales due to unusually cold spring and summer seasons that finally pushed them over the edge.
 After emerging from bankruptcy in early 1998, in attempt to modernize and improve their image, they rolled out a brand new store design that was brighter and more shopper-friendly.

-In 1999, Lamonts turned down a merge with rival chain Troutman's Emporium.
+In 1999, Lamonts turned down a merger offer from rival chain Troutman's Emporium.
 During Lamonts third bankruptcy in 2000, Troutman's offered a bid on the company but was outbid by Gottschalks.
 The company proposed to change some stores to Troutman's Emporium and sell others to The Bon Marché, an upscale department store chain based in Seattle.
 Lamonts would eventually be acquired by Gottschalks out of bankruptcy court.
 Gottschalks bought 34 of the 38 remaining Lamonts stores and they were converted into Gottschalks stores by the end of the year.
 Unfortunately, expectations of the locations' profitability fell short, and on March 31, 2009, Gottschalks announced they were closing and liquidating the remaining 58 locations.
 The original downtown Rhodes store was demolished in 2003 for the Seattle Art Museum and new Washington Mutual Tower.